benmccormick/benmccormick.github.io/pages/posts/understanding-the-backbone-mindset-a-review-of-building-backbone-plugins-by-derick-bailey.md

 - [Building Backbone Plugins][bbp] - You can purchase the book on leanpub.
 (Note: Affiliate Link)
 - [Developing Backbone Applications](http://addyosmani.github.io/backbone-fundamentals/) - This book by Addy Osmani is a great resource for Backbone Beginners who want a more basic introduction to Backbone concepts.
 It's available as a free HTMl site on github, but you also can <a href="http://www.amazon.com/gp/product/1449328253/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1449328253&linkCode=as2&tag=productjavasc-20&linkId=5RQTSOTPFIGKMLJK">purchase it as a paperback or ebook.</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=productjavasc-20&l=as2&o=1&a=1449328253" width="1" height="1" alt="" style="border:none !important; margin:0px !important;" />
 - [Marionette.js][marionette] - This framework serves as the inspiration for Derick's book and is a great way to structure larger Backbone apps.

----
-### Subscribe

-I regularly write reviews of the technical books I read, as well as posting on a wide variety of other topics.
-If you enjoyed the post consider subscribing to the [feed](http://feedpress.me/benmccormick) or joining my [mailing list](http://eepurl.com/WFYon).